HR & Millennials: Why Building Relationships is Important

 Depending on the industry in which you work, potential/existing employees may not conform to generation specific indicators as readily.

-While much has been written about the Millennial generation as it pertains to their digital native status and coexistence with technology, not all of them will pursue (or have an interest in) technology-focused industries.
-For instance, as technology intensive as healthcare may be, Millennials seeking roles within our organization might have varied professional interests that utilize technology differently.
+Although the Millennial generation has been extensively discussed in relation to their status as digital natives and how they interact with technology, not all of them will pursue (or have an interest in) technology-focused industries.
+As technologically advanced as healthcare may be, Millennials applying for jobs within our organization may have a variety of professional interests that use technology in various ways.

 What To Do: Building Relationships

-Sometimes the generational indicators will be a perfect match and sometimes they will not – as an HR leader, I know you will be able to find the perfect time to apply them (or set them aside) to do what is best.
+As an HR leader, I know you will be able to discover the ideal time to apply them (or set them aside) to do what is best.
+Sometimes the generational indications will be a perfect match, and sometimes they won’t.